DAY 1 - Overnight Flight to Europe.

 DAY 2 - HOLLAND . .
-Amsterdam Schiphol Airport - Dutch Lowlands - Rotterdam.
+Arrival at Amsterdam Schiphol Airport - Dutch Lowlands - Rotterdam.

 Today’s visit to Delft provides a charming introduction to your Dutch experience.
-Prepare to be captivated by the picturesque streets lined with medieval architecture, characteristic canals, friendly cafés offering Dutch pancakes, and inviting shops selling the famous Delft Blue earthenware.
+Prepare to be captivated by the picturesque streets lined with medieval buildings, characteristic canals, friendly cafés offering Dutch pancakes, and inviting shops selling the famous Delft Blue earthenware.
 Communicating will not be a problem as English is widely spoken throughout the Netherlands (Holland).
-Continue to the vibrant city of Amsterdam.
-After an independent lunch, you will have time for individual exploration or join your tour manager for a walking tour.
+Continue to the vibrant city of Amsterdam to shop and admire the fascinating architecture in the area surrounding the Royal Palace and main square.
 Return to the Rotterdam area for an included dinner.
 (Breakfast, Dinner)

 DAY 4 - BELGIUM . .
 Antwerp & HOLLAND . .
 Margraten American Military Cemetery - Maastricht.

-This morning make your way to Belgium’s province (state) of Flanders and its capital, Antwerp, known for its lively atmosphere and cozy outdoor cafés.
-Be sure to try the Belgian waffles.
-There are also fine lace and irresistible chocolate shops in the area around the city’s attractive Grand Square.
-For many, the next stop at the Margraten American Military Cemetery is an emotional experience.
+This morning make your way to the Belgian province (state) of Flanders and its capital, Antwerp, known for its convivial atmosphere and cozy outdoor cafés.
+Join a short orientation walk and explore the old city center.
+Be sure to try a Belgian waffle.
+There are also fine lace and irresistible chocolate shops on the Grote Markt, the city’s attractive main square.
+Next, head for the hilly Ardennes region of eastern Belgium.
+For many, the stop at the Margraten American Military Cemetery is an emotional experience.
 The graves of over 8,000 American servicemen stand in everlasting memory to the sacrifices of World War II.
 For the location of specific graves, visit the website www.abmc.gov.
-Your hotel this evening is conveniently situated in Maastricht, near the converging borders of Belgium, the Netherlands and Germany.
+Your hotel this evening is conveniently situated near the converging borders of Belgium, the Netherlands and Germany.
 (Breakfast, Dinner)

 DAY 5 - GERMANY . .
 Rhine Cruise - Heidelberg - Schriesheim.

 In Germany, some of your travel will be on the Autobahn, the first state-of-the-art superhighway system, which was expanded by Hitler.
 Near Koblenz, leave the Autobahn and wind through the Rhine River Valley to Boppard.
 A pleasure boat awaits you for an upstream cruise on the Rhine River.
-You will glide past quaint villages, medieval fortresses, and hillside vineyards known for producing distinctive wines.
+You will glide past medieval fortresses, endearing villages, and hillside vineyards known for producing the distinctive Rhine wines.
 Continue to Heidelberg, situated on the Neckar River and dominated by the ruins of Heidelberg Castle.
 This renowned university town is considered by many to embody the spirit of Germany.
 Your tour manager will accompany you on a walking tour of the Old Town.
-Following your visit to Heidelberg, proceed to the neighboring village of Schriesheim, where your hotel will serve dinner shortly after your arrival.
+Following your visit to Heidelberg, proceed to the neighboring village of Schriesheim for hotel check-in and dinner.
 (Breakfast, Dinner)

 DAY 6 - GERMANY . .
 Rothenburg - Romantic Road - Adelsried.

 This morning, travel to the storybook town of Rothenburg, a beautifully preserved medieval village surrounded by the original town walls.
-When you see the narrow cobblestone streets, distinctive inns, and charming shop fronts, it feels as if you are walking into a fairy tale.
+When you see the narrow cobblestone streets, distinctive inns and charming shop fronts, it feels as if you are walking into a fairy tale.
 During your free time, climb to the top of the Town Hall Bell Tower for a bird’s-eye view of the city, walk atop the old city walls, check out the Medieval Criminal Museum which exhibits tools of punishment from more draconian times, or stroll through the castle gardens overlooking the River Tauber.
 Delightful shopping awaits you at Käthe Wohlfahrt’s Weihnachtsdorf, a sprawling, year-round Christmas shop.
 Your afternoon journey leads south on the Romantic Road.
-This area is rich in unspoiled countryside, ancient castles and untouched villages.
-Tonight, your dinner at the hotel in Adelsreid will be enlivened by accordion music.
+This area is rich in unspoiled countryside, historic castles and quaint villages.
+Tonight, your dinner at the hotel in Adelsried will be enlivened by accordian music.
 (Breakfast, Dinner)

 DAY 7 - GERMANY . .
 Munich & AUSTRIA . .
 Innsbruck - Tyrolean Village.

-Munich, the elegant capital of Bavaria, lies 60 kilometers (37½ miles) east.
-Step out for free time at the Marienplatz, a pedestrianonly zone where historic buildings are cleverly interspersed with modern store fronts.
+Munich, the elegant capital of Bavaria, lies 60 kilometers (37½ miles) to the east.
+Step out for free time at the Marienplatz, a pedestrian-only zone where historic buildings are cleverly interspersed with modern store fronts.
 The focal point of the square is the Rathaus (Town Hall) with its captivating Glockenspiel (clock tower).
-For lunch, consider the Hofbräuhaus, a one-of-a-kind beer hall, which exudes an Oktoberfest atmosphere year-round.
-After lunch, head south to the Austrian border and travel along the Inn River as it winds its way through the Alps.
-In the Imperial City of Innsbruck, capital of Tyrol and two-time host of the Winter Olympics, see the Imperial Church, the Golden Roof, the Maria Theresia Boulevard and the Triumphal Arch.
-Innsbruck owes its architectural beauty to Maximilian I, ruler of the Holy Roman Empire from 1493 to 1519.
+For lunch, consider the Hofbräuhaus, a one-of-a-kind beer hall which exudes an Oktoberfest atmosphere year-round.
+After lunch, head south to the Austrian border and travel along the Inn River as it winds its way through the Alps to the Imperial City of Innsbruck, capital of Tyrol and two-time host of the Winter Olympics.
+Bisected by the Inn River and surrounded by mountains, Innsbruck is a stunning setting.
+See the Imperial Church, Golden Roof, Maria Theresia Boulevard and the Triumphal Arch.
 A short distance from Innsbruck lies the Tyrolean Village where you will spend the next two nights in a chalet-style hotel.
 (Breakfast, Dinner)

 DAY 8 - AUSTRIA . .
 Tyrolean Village near Innsbruck.

-The peaceful villages tucked in the valleys around Innsbruck provide the perfect location for a relaxing day.
-If you would like a more in-depth look at Innsbruck, the trams or trains offer easy and direct transportation.
-Another choice is the optional Bavarian Palace excursion.
-Try a local restaurant for your independent dinner or join the optional Tyrolean Show & Dinner excursion for an evening of authentic Austrian folklore, music and dancing.
+The peaceful villages, tucked in the valleys around Innsbruck, provide the perfect location for a relaxing day.
+Frescoed and flower-adorned chalets create an serene atmosphere as you walk through town.
+Viewed from an outdoor café or along one of the numerous hiking paths, the Tyrolean Alps present breathtaking scenery.
+If you would like to return to Innsbruck today, hotel staff can assist with taxi or public transportation information.
+Another choice is the full day optional Bavarian Palace excursion, which includes a guided tour of the extravagant Linderhof Palace.
+Try a local restaurant for your independent dinner or join the optional Tyrolean Show & Dinner excursion for an evening of authentic Austrian food, folklore, music and dancing.
 (Breakfast)